Hot Tub Buying Guide

 One of the greatest mistakes you can make when purchasing a hot tub is not shopping from a reputable dealer.
 You can ruin your whole hot tub buying experience with bad after-sale service.

-You should also keep in mind that a lot of brands of hot tubs come with warranties that differ, so make sure to get a trusted brand to fulfil your warranty and not just the dealer.
+You should also remember that many hot tub brands offer warranties that differ.
+Ensure you get a trusted brand that will handle warranty claims - not just the dealer.
 This is the best way to ensure credibility.

 Other Appliances and Accessories